CALL NOW: 713-781-5200

 Every parent expects their child to be delivered safely into the world, yet birth injuries continue to affect families across Houston with alarming frequency.
-When medical professionals fail to provide the proper standard of care during labor and delivery, the consequences can be devastating, ranging from temporary complications to permanent disabilities that impact a child for life.
+When medical professionals fail to meet the proper standard of care during labor and delivery, the consequences can be devastating, ranging from temporary complications to permanent disabilities that shape a child’s entire life.
+If your family is facing this situation, a Houston medical malpractice attorney can help you understand your options and fight for the compensation your child deserves.

 Davis & Davis is exclusively focused on medical malpractice cases, including complex birth injuries, with nearly 70 years of combined experience.
 Our Houston medical malpractice lawyers have handled more than 300 jury trials and earned a reputation as trial-tested and proven advocates for victims of medical negligence.
-We understand the emotional and financial toll that birth injuries place on families, and we’re committed to holding negligent healthcare providers accountable while securing the compensation your family needs.
+We understand the emotional and financial toll birth injuries place on families, and we are committed to holding negligent healthcare providers accountable while securing the resources your family needs.

 Understanding Birth Injuries and Medical Negligence